 6. Make sure there is nothing dangerous or messy they can get into.
 Put on something they love to watch and walk away.
 Go have a treat, go to your room or go outside a bit and scream your crazy out ‘till the neighbors look at you.
 Then take your deepest breath, lift your head and come back to sit with them.
 Put on their favorite movie and have snack with them while you cuddle.

 7. Take them outta the house and go to a play group, a walk, library, swimming, park or wherever.

-8. Cry it out in on your pillow for 2 minutes, or scream it out.
+8. Cry it out (or scream it out) on your pillow for 2 minutes.
 Give your self a pep talk and come back.
 Here is mine: “I can do this.
 There is a reason I chose to be here.
 I KNOW how worth it this is.
 One day they’ll be gone and I will look back on what I did or didn’t do with the babies God gave me”.
 Then say a prayer of gratitude and ask for strength.

-9. Vent to your husband when he comes home and have him spend time with them while you Soak in the Tub.
+9. Vent to your husband when he comes home (just not before he even makes it through the door hun, ok?) and have him spend time with them while you Soak in the Tub.

 10. Music!
 “It calms the savage beast”, as another fellow mom puts it.
 Get your hands on a pair of noise cancelling headphones and pop those on as soon as you reach your last nerve!
 You can watch ‘em but you don’t have to hear.

 My ultimate favorite, (besides praying) is the part where you lock yourself in your room!
 Do this: Grab your phone and search the funniest pranks on YouTube or some comedy or whatever makes you laugh hard enough that you can barely even see the screen from so much laughing!
 Don’t get to caught up though lol, that’s just while you calm down so you can get back to the babies!😉